“And I testify again to every man who becomes circumcised that he is a debtor to keep the whole law.”

 Paul does not mind repeating himself.
 He formerly drilled into the heads of the Galatians the principle of grace and the evil of legalism, and he now does it again.
 Leaders must repeat themselves if they are going to make their point so that their people lodge the principle in their minds.

 to every man who becomes circumcised

 “Every man” means that Paul refers to a universal principle.
 This applies to any man, anywhere, Jew or Gentile.
-Paul not only testifies to the Galatians, but he testifies against legalism to “every man” as a method for salvation or sanctification.
+Paul not only testifies to the Galatians but also against legalism to “every man” as a method for salvation or sanctification.

 that he is a debtor to

 A “debtor” is someone under an obligation.
 A person under the law is bound to the law.
 Christ assumed this obligation for us.
-Since Christ died for our sins, we have no obligations to keep before God.
+Since Christ died for our sins, we have no obligation to keep before God.
 Christians are free from the law’s condemnation (Romans 8:1-4), so they do not have to measure up to the law on their own.
-This makes them free from the obligation to keep the law for justification or sanctification.
+This frees them from the obligation to keep the law for justification or sanctification.

 keep the whole law

-If Christians choose to operate by the law, they become debtors, required to keep the “whole law.”
+If Christians choose to operate under the law, they become its debtors, required to keep the “whole law.”
 The law represents the character of God, which is perfect.
 If we try to measure up to the law, we are, in effect, trying to measure up to the holiness of God in our own strength.
 The law is one unit, as God’s character is one.